google/mozc/docs/design_doc/mac_version.md

 run Mozc's IPC server system -- it already has a standard NSRunloop event handling due to IMKit.framework.

-This is why we inherit IMKInputServer, as I described above.
-The GoogleJapaneseInputServer registers a new event handling for a new connection actually.
-When a click happens, the renderer packs the protobuf data into a binary string, pack it into NSData, and send this to the client's connection by a standard Cocoa's IPC using NSConnection.
+When a click happens, the renderer packs the protobuf data into a binary string, pack it into NSData, and sends this to the client's connection by a standard Cocoa's IPC using NSConnection.

 You may notice "wait, does NSConnection cause memory leaks?"
 This is absolutely